“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 - Your cancer has been completely removed by surgery or is due to be completely removed

-- You have surgery within 6 weeks before chemotherapy is due to start
+- You have surgery within 6 weeks of starting trial chemotherapy

 - You have satisfactory blood test results